kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/measure_what_matters.jpg
     alt: "Measure What Matters"
     title: "Measure What Matters by John Doerr"
-    text: "Objectives and Key Results is a different approach to goal-setting used by hundreds of successful companies worldwide.
+    excerpt: "Objectives and Key Results is a different approach to goal-setting used by hundreds of successful companies worldwide.
 John Doerr introduced OKRs to Google founders in 1999, and OKRs are an integral part of Google's success.
 If you want your organization to excel, aim high, and move fast, you must read John Doerr's book."
     url: "https://amzn.to/3EGylgn"
     btn_label: "Amazon"
     btn_class: "btn--primary"